braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 |`dismissible`|`boolean`|`false`|

 {% alert tip %}
-There is no limit to the number of properties you can add, though properties are limited to 10kB in total.
+There is no limit to the number of properties you can add, though a feature flag's properties are limited to 10kB in total.
 {% endalert %}

 #### Targeting